Abdale88/16_Book_Search_Engine/README.md

    GitHub License ![GitHub license](https://img.shields.io/badge/license-MIT-coral.svg)

 ## Description
+ This app is Google Books API search engine built with a RESTful API.
 The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.

    ## Table of Contents